-Thirdly, an MRV System - which, along with the above-outlined monitoring systems comprise a National Forest Monitoring System (Par.
+Thirdly, an MRV System, referred to by the UNFCCC as a National Forest Monitoring System (Par.
 71(c) Decision 1/CP.16; Par.
-1(d) Decision 1/CP.15) as referred to by the UNFCCC - fulfils the REDD+ measurement, reporting and verification commitments under the Convention (Art.
-4).
-The purpose of an MRV System is to assess and report on anthropogenic GHG emissions by sources and removals by sinks related to forest land.
+1(d) Decision 1/CP.15), fulfils the MRV commitment under the Convention (Art.
+4) to assess anthropogenic GHG emissions by sources and removals by sinks related to forest land.
 This system must enable identification and tracking of actions and processes related to the five activities identified under REDD+, following the most recently adopted or encouraged IPCC methodological approaches (Decision 4/CP.15).

-In the IPCC's Good Practice Guidance the most common methodological approach to the "Measurement" component of MRV is to combine information on the extent to which a human activity takes place (activity data, AD) with coefficients which quantify the emissions or removals per activity unit (emission factors, EF).
-To collect this data for the REDD+ activities requires:
+In the IPCC's Good Practice Guidance the most common methodological approach is to combine information on the extent to which a human activity takes place (activity data, AD) with coefficients which quantify the emissions or removals per activity unit (emission factors, EF) - together comprising the "Measurement" contingent of MRV.
+To collect this data for REDD+ requires:

-- 1. A Satellite Land Representation System (SLRS) to assess AD on forest area and forest area changes; - 2.
+- 1. A Satellite Land Monitoring System (SLMS) to assess AD on forest area and forest area changes; - 2.
 A National Forest Inventory (NFI) to assess EFs on carbon stocks and carbon stock changes.

 This information is combined to compile a GHG Inventory for REDD+ (Figure 2), forming part of countries' National Communications to the UNFCCC: the "Reporting" element of MRV.
-The core elements of National Communications are information on GHG emissions and removals, measured in CO_2e , and details of activities a country has undertaken to fulfil its commitments under the UNFCCC.
+The core elements of

+National Communications are information on GHG emissions and removals, and details of activities a country has undertaken to fulfil its commitments under the UNFCCC.
 "Verification" refers to the subsequent process of independent review (checking of the accuracy and reliability), undertaken by the UNFCCC Secretariat through its roster of experts, of reported information and the procedures used to generate information.
-This process will involve a team of experts visiting the country to review the methods used for compiling the GHG-I. A complete MRV System (Figure 2) should allow countries to access international performance-based REDD+ finance.

-Once it is fully operational in Phase 3 of REDD+, the MRV System can also able to be used to MRV any other Nationally Appropriate Mitigation Actions (NAMAs) in the Agriculture, Forestry and Land Use (AFOLU) sector (Annex II of Decision 1/CP.16) that Indonesia chooses to undertake.
-For example, if Indonesia chooses to undertake mitigation activities on agricultural land, then these activities would be measured, reported and verified through the same MRV System as the five REDD+ activities.
+A complete MRV System will allow countries to access international performance-based REDD+ finance.
+The MRV System will be the reference point for any potential Nationally Appropriate Mitigation Actions (NAMAs) in the Agriculture, Forestry and Land Use (AFOLU) sector (Annex II of Decision 1/CP.16), e.g. mitigation activities on agricultural land would measured, reported and verified through the same MRV System as the five REDD+ activities.